 Shingles is very common.
 About 1 in 3 people living in the United States will have at least one outbreak during their lifetime.

-A person should see a doctor if they are experiencing any early symptoms of shingles, especially if they have a history of shingles or are at a higher risk of developing an acute outbreak of the virus due to any of the risk factors above.
+A person should see a doctor if they are experiencing any early symptoms of shingles, especially if they have a history of shingles or are at a higher risk of developing an acute outbreak.
+The earlier treatment begins, the lower the risk of complications.

 A person undergoing treatment for shingles should follow up with a doctor if: